Timonwa/ai-research-assistant/README.md

 - [ ] Update `.env` and `env.ts` to use gemini model by default
 - [ ] Update README and package.json with current features
-- [ ] Ensure errors do not cause crashes but are handled gracefully